 Gout is a disease that has been documented as far back as Ancient Egypt and at one time was called Podagra.
-The Greeks also described gout and Hippocrates called it “the unwalkable disease.”
-Gout is usually characterized by the sudden onset of a red, hot, swollen joint, often at the big toe, and is excruciatingly painful.
-Classically, it develops overnight and is usually so painful that “even a sheet” touching it is enough to cause severe pain.
+The Greeks also described gout and Hippocrates called it ” The Un-Walkable Disease”.
+Gout is usually characterized by the sudden onset of a red, hot, swollen joint, often at the big toe.
+Additionally, it is excruciatingly painful.
+Classically, it develops overnight and is usually so painful that even a sheet touching it will cause severe pain.
 And sometimes, wearing shoes is out of the question!

-Gout occurs in two principle groups of people, those who “under excrete” uric acid, or those that “over produce” uric acid.
-Uric acid is a byproduct of normal metabolism and if uric acid levels rise excessively, needle-shaped crystals can form within joints, causing the pain associated with gout.
+Gout occurs in two principle groups of people: those who “under excrete” uric acid; or those who “over produce” uric acid.
+Uric acid is a byproduct of normal metabolism.
+If uric acid levels rise excessively, needle-shaped crystals can form within joints.
+This will cause the pain associated with gout.

-Gout most commonly appears in men around the 4th and 5th decade of life, but can also occur in younger men, as well as in women.
+Gout most commonly appears in men around the 4th and 5th decade of life, but can also occur in younger men.
+Although not as common, gout may occur in women.
 Below are common symptoms and risk factors for gout:

 - Severe inflammation; swelling, pain, redness, and warmth at the affected site

 - With chronic gout, pain may be more achy and sore

 - Limited mobility and pain with motion of the affected joint

 - The big toe joint is the most common site of attack, although any joint may be affected